 If you’re filing jointly and your partner is NOT a US citizen, then you will receive no funds at all.
 We don’t know why this applies but it does.
 Do also note if you file jointly your partner is obliged to also file a US Tax return which is a serious obligation.

-If you are married you must file as married separate.
+If you are married you must file as married separately.
 There is no difference in the CARES payment if you are single or file separately.

-First check if your local bank will accept cheques.
-In the Netherlands ING is one of the few banks that has a procedure to accept cheques.
-Unfortunately you can’t have someone else cash the cheque for you.
-Also remember to sign the cheque on the back when submitting it for a deposit.
+First, check if your local bank will accept cheques.
+In the Netherlands ING is one of the few banks that have a procedure to accept cheques.
+Unfortunately, you can’t have someone else cash the cheque for you.
+Also, remember to sign the cheque on the back when submitting it for a deposit.

 The account they offer is free of charge.
 Only after one month when opening the account you can use their ‘remote deposit’ service to cash a cheque.
 This service can be found via their website once you’re logged into your account.
 The mobile app also has several functions but is meant for residents in the United States.
 Please direct all questions about the service to the SDFC directly if you have them.